mgmartinezl/Data-Science-in-AWS/README.md

 #### 1.2.3.
 Data catalog

 When we work with data lakes there is a complexity added as there is not oversight of the contents.
 Therefore it is important to track the metadata.
-The data lake solution uses __Amazon DynamoDB__ tables to persist metadata for the data packages, settings, and user cart items.
+The data lake solution uses **Amazon DynamoDB** tables to persist metadata for the data packages, settings, and user cart items.
 The following tables are available:

-- __data-lake-packages:__ persistent store for data package title and description, and a list of groups that can access the package
+- **data-lake-packages:** persistent store for data package title and description, and a list of groups that can access the package.
-- __data-lake-metadata:__ persistent store for metadata tag values associated with packages
+- **data-lake-metadata:** persistent store for metadata tag values associated with packages.
-- __data-lake-datasets:__ persistent store for dataset pointers to Amazon S3 objects
+- **data-lake-datasets:** persistent store for dataset pointers to Amazon S3 objects.
-- __data-lake-cart:__ persistent store for user cart items
+- **data-lake-cart:** persistent store for user cart items.
-- __data-lake-keys:__ persistent store for user access key ID references
+- **data-lake-keys:** persistent store for user access key ID references.
-- __data-lake-settings:__ persistent store for data lake configuration and governance settings
+- **data-lake-settings:** persistent store for data lake configuration and governance settings.

 Additionally this solution automatically configures an [AWS Glue crawler]() within each data package and schedules a daily scan to keep track of the changes.
 The crawlers crawl through the datasets and inspect portions of them to infer a data schema and persist the output as one or more metadata tables that are defined in the AWS Glue Data Catalog.